-My research applies a computational lens to empower large groups of people connecting and working online.
-I design crowdsourcing and social computing systems that enable people to connect toward more complex, fulfilling goals.
+My research applies a computational lens to empower large groups of people.
+We design crowdsourcing and social computing systems that connect people toward more complex, fulfilling goals.

 Michael Bernstein is an Assistant Professor of Computer Science at Stanford University, where he is a member of the Human-Computer Interaction group.
 His research focuses on the design of crowdsourcing and social computing systems.
-This work has received seven Best Paper awards and fourteen honorable mentions at premier venues in human-computer interaction.
-Michael has been recognized as a Robert N. Noyce Family Faculty Scholar, and has received an NSF CAREER award, Alfred P. Sloan Fellowship, and Outstanding Academic Title citation from the American Library Association.
+This work has received seven best paper awards and fifteen honorable mentions at premier venues in human-computer interaction.
+Michael has been recognized as a Robert N. Noyce Family Faculty Scholar, and has received an NSF CAREER award, Outstanding Academic Title citation from the American Library Association, and Alfred P. Sloan Fellowship.
 He holds a bachelor's degree in Symbolic Systems from Stanford University, and a master's and Ph.D. in Computer Science from MIT.

 Best Paper, CSCW 2017